Battle of Remagen: German command confusion

-A number of command changes in February and early March complicated German command of the Rhine crossings.
+The command structure for the region around Remagen was fractured and several changes during February and early March complicated German command of the Rhine crossings.
 Before the U.S. advance on the Rhine, the 22 road and 25 railroad bridges across the Rhine were the responsibility of the German Wehrkreis, or military districts.
 These soldiers did not report to an Army command but to the military arm of the Nazi Party, the Waffen-SS.
 During February, responsibility for the Ludendorff Bridge was transferred from Wehrkreis VI to Wehrkreis XII.
 In late February, German forces were reeling backwards and they had instituted a number of command changes to try to stem the Allied advance.
 Responsibility for the bridges, including the Ludendorff Bridge, was shifted to the Army, although the Wehrkreis officers tried to retain their command authority.
 The anti-aircraft units around the bridges did not report to the army, the Wehrkreis or the Waffen SS, but to the Luftwaffe.

 On 1 March during U.S. Operation Grenade, the Fifth Panzer and Fifteenth Armies switched zones and responsibility for the bridges.
 Lt.
 Gen. Walter Botsch, Commander of LIII Armeekorps, was assigned to defend the Bonn-Remagen area.
 He visited the Rhineland to inspect the troops and on 5 March found that the Ludendorff Bridge was defended by only 36 men, most of them convalescents recovering from injuries, along with a few engineers and anti-aircraft gun crews.
 Botsch promised Captain Willi Bratge, the combat commander for the bridge, that he would send a battalion of men to help defend the bridge, but his request was turned down.
 He also requested without success laborers, additional explosives, radios, and signal equipment.
 He was promised a heavy anti-aircraft battalion, but it never arrived.